X-ray variability of SDSS J000532.84+200717.4: from a normal state to an X-weak state: Summary

 The pronounced wavelength dependence of the variability provides strong physical constraints.
 The stability of the optical continuum and broad-line region indicates that the accretion disk structure and photoionizing luminosity remain largely intact, whereas the dramatic suppression of the X-ray emission must originate in the compact coronal region or along our line of sight to it.
 The spectral hardening observed in the low state, together with the viability of ionized partial-covering models, is consistent with an absorption-driven scenario in which variable, largely dust-free gas located interior to or comparable to the broad-line region modulates the observed X-ray emission.
 Such behavior is similar to that observed in several X-ray--weak quasars and is consistent with clumpy inner disk winds or shielding-gas configurations.

 While intrinsic coronal variations cannot be excluded, the multi-wavelength constraints disfavor a global accretion-state transition.
-Given the high black hole mass approaching the Hills mass limit and the specific observed characteristics, the possibility of a TDE scenario for SDSS J0005+2007 is very low.
+Given the specific observed characteristics, the possibility of a TDE scenario for SDSS J0005+2007 is low.
 SDSS~J0005+2007 therefore provides further evidence that extreme X-ray weakness can arise as a transient phase in otherwise normal quasars.
 Continued monitoring will be essential to constrain the geometry and location of the absorbing material and to determine the recurrence timescale of the X-ray--weak phase.